mapbiomas-brazil/pampa/README.md

 # MapBiomas Pampa
-# script for collecton 5 processing
+# script for collecton 5